carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 Online learners are most often joining your workshop from home, just as you are likely joining us from your home now, and will very likely be teaching or helping from home!

 'Home' can look very different to different people.
-Sometimes, features of a home environment can limit participation in an online workshop in new and different ways.
+Sometimes, features of a home environment can impact participation in an online workshop in new and different ways.
+Some effects can be positive!
+But where features of a learner's environment create barriers, it's valuable to plan accommodations wherever possible.

 > ## Activity 4 (10 min)
 >